Supekku.dev

 Q: Well, that sounds nice.
 But how's it supposed to work?
 Say we've written our first spec, for a static landing page.
 We've built a plan, gotten it done and tests pass.
 Now we've gotta add login and a member area.
 What now?

-A: Have your changes to the spec produce the implementation plan - collect the delta, assemble enough surrounding context to produce a design doc, and massage it into shape.
-Then break down the work and add verification steps like you're used to.
+A: Use your planned changes to the spec to produce the implementation plan: define the delta, write a design doc.
+Break down the work and add verification steps like you're used to.

 Q: Spec's gonna drift out of alignment with the code, though.
 How can it be the system of truth when it doesn't reflect all the detours and adaptations and agent fuckups along the way?

 Then when your'e done implementing, you run a lightweight audit.
-Verify the spec against the changed code, make sure it's accurate and thorough enough you could recreate it if you needed to.
+Verify the change intent against the changed code.
+If it matches, you update the spec to match the reality.

-It's no more than you're already doing as "research", but this way you can keep your view of the entire codebase current.
+It's no more than you're already doing as "research" - probably less, in fact - but this way you can keep your view of the entire codebase current.

 Q: So ... this one spec just gets bigger and bigger with each change?